Two Week Food Reset: Getting Back on Track

 Our bodies are always talking to us, even if we aren’t listening.
 Maybe you’re feeling bloated, irritable or even just fatigued.
 It could be what you’re eating and a two week reset could be the key to feeling better.

 When I say food reset, I’m not talking about a juice cleanse or another drastic diet that won’t be sustainable.
 A simple two week reset is about getting back to basic whole foods and eliminating the foods that can negatively effect your digestive system.
+It’s about helping cleanse your gut of foods that may be negatively impacting your digestion, mood and even causing your aches & pains.

 For me, three weeks in Sri Lanka meant eating endless curries with heaping servings of rice and lentils, both foods I don’t typically eat.
 Combine that with the bags of gluten free cheese puffs (one of the few safe snacks I could find) to snack on during the long bus rides, I was feeling pretty miserable.
 Despite being a gluten free meal, the the airplane food also left my stomach a bit uneasy.
 A two week food reset was clearly in order as soon as I got home.